Employment with the department of Associated Students UCSB

 Job Duties & Responsibilities:

-- Tutors are required to attend an initial Orientation, and all monthly training meetings (9 am on the 1st Saturday of every month).
+- Tutors are required to attend an initial Orientation, and all monthly training meetings (Initial orientations, plus 1 every month).

 - Tutors work directly with kindergarten through sixth grade students to improve their reading and math proficiency skills.